Baruffi/simonbot/README.md

 ## Customization

 By changing the contents of index.js, you can make your own use of the parser and error handler.
-Change the prefix, create your own default commands, modify the error messages and even build your very own pipeline!
-This project can also easily be adapted to work with different frameworks, as it was designed to not be dependent on any external resources.
+Set your own default prefix and commands, modify the error messages and even build your very own pipeline from scratch!
+This project can also easily be adapted to work with different frameworks, as it was designed to not depend on any external libraries.

 ## Notes